-In this mission, you'll learn how to solve complex probability problems.
-You'll learn about concepts such as set complements, the multiplication rule, independent and non-independent events, and more.
+In this lesson of this Probability Fundamentals Course, you'll learn how to solve complex probability problems, including concepts such as set complements, the multiplication rule, independent and non-independent events, and more.

 - What is the probability that it takes three flips or more for a coin to land heads up?

 - What is the probability of a coin landing heads up 18 times in a row?

 - What is the probability of getting at least one “six” in four throws of a single six-sided die?

 - What is the probability of getting at least one “double six” in 24 throws of two six-sided